 Private limited companies also do not require disclosing the outcome of their Annual General Meeting (AGM).
 But they have to maintain the board of directors and their board should have a minimum of 2 board members.

 The major disadvantage of a private company is that they can not raise capital as easily as a public company.

 Public Limited Company

-When a company makes its shares available to the public for trade, it is called a public company.
+When a company makes its shares available to the public through an IPO, it becomes a public company.
 Public limited companies use the suffix ‘Public Limited’ in their names.
 The biggest companies around the world belong to this form of business organisation.

-Public companies raise money from the public by issuing shares as an IPO and list their shares on a stock exchange.
+Public companies raise money from the public by issuing shares as an IPO and list their shares on the stock exchange.
 Common investors can buy and sell these shares on the exchange.

-Investors who invest their money in these companies get part ownership in these companies.
+Investors who invest their money in these companies get part ownership of these companies.